TheReal987/32951280099/README.md

 # 12586269025
-  A fork of [9007199254740992](https://github.com/DmitryKuzmenko/2048) by Gabriele Cirulli.
+  A fork of [9007199254740992](https://github.com/DmitryKuzmenko/2048) by Dmitry Kuzmenko.
 I thought it would be nice to try the same game mechanics for other mathematical sequences...
 This one is using Fibonacci sequences.
 Next up will be a version using prime factors.

 Made just for fun.
 [Play it here!](https://thereal96.github.io/12586269025/)